-Abstract.
-We quantify retreat rates for three alpine glaciers in the Sawatch Range of the southern Rocky Mountains following the Last Glacial Maximum using 10Be ages from ice-sculpted, valley-floor bedrock transects and statistical analysis via the BACON program in R. Glacier retreat in the Sawatch Range from at (100%) or near (~83\%) Last Glacial Maximum extents initiated between 16.0 and 15.6 ka and was complete by 14.2-13.7 ka at rates ranging between 35.6 and 6.8 m a^{-1} .
-Deglaciation in the Sawatch Range commenced $\sim 2-3$ kyr later than the onset of rising global CO2 and prior to rising temperatures observed in the North Atlantic region at the Heinrich Stadial 1-Bølling transition.
+We quantify retreat rates for three alpine glaciers in the Sawatch Range of the southern Rocky Mountains following the Last Glacial Maximum using Be ages from ice-sculpted, valley-floor bedrock transects and statistical analysis via the BACON program in R. Glacier retreat in the Sawatch Range from at (100%) or near (~83%) Last Glacial Maximum extents initiated between 16.0 and 15.6 ka and was complete by 14.2 - 13.7 ka at rates ranging between 35.6 to 6.8 m a-1.
+Deglaciation in the Sawatch Range commenced ~2 - 3 kyr later than the onset of rising global CO2, and prior to rising temperatures observed in the North Atlantic region at the Heinrich Stadial 1/Bølling transition.
 However, deglaciation in the Sawatch Range approximately aligns with the timing of Great Basin pluvial lake lowering.
 Recent data-modeling comparison efforts highlight the influence of the large North American ice sheets on climate in the western United States, and we hypothesize that recession of the North American ice sheets may have influenced the timing and rate of deglaciation in the Sawatch Range.

-While we cannot definitively argue for exclusively North Atlantic forcing or North American ice sheet forcing, our data demonstrate the importance of regional forcing mechanisms for past climate records.
+While we cannot definitively argue for exclusively North Atlantic forcing or North

+American ice sheet forcing, our data demonstrate the importance of regional forcing mechanisms on past climate records.

-1 Introduction
+1. Introduction

 Alpine glaciers worldwide underwent substantial retreat in response to climate warming during the last deglaciation (Shakun et al., 2015; Palacios et al., 2020).
-However, the general trend of warming through the last deglaciation was interrupted by internally forced and regionally heterogeneous climate changes such as the cool Heinrich Stadial 1 (17.5-14.7 ka), abrupt warming into the Bølling-Allerød period (14.7-12.9 ka), and the Younger Dryas cold period (12.9-11.7 ka) all centered in the North Atlantic region (NGRIP members, 2004; Rasmussen et al., 2014).
+However, the general trend of warming through the last deglaciation was interrupted by internally forced and regionally heterogeneous climate changes such as the cool Heinrich Stadial 1 (17.5 - 14.7 ka), abrupt warming into the Bølling-Allerød period (14.7 - 12.9 ka), and the Younger Dryas cold period (12.9 - 11.7 ka) all centered in the North Atlantic region (NGRIP members, 2004; Rasmussen et al., 2014).
 To thoroughly characterize the influence of these climatic oscillations, their expression throughout the Northern Hemisphere is often investigated using records of mountain glaciation (Ivy-Ochs et al., 2006; Schaefer et al., 2006; Young et al., 2011; Shakun et al., 2015; Marcott et al., 2019; Young et al., 2019).
-Mountain glacier deposits serve as suitable archives since mountain glaciers are particularly sensitive to changes in climate (e.g., Oerlemans, 2005; Roe et al., 2017).
+Mountain glacier deposits serve as suitable archives since mountain glaciers are particularly sensitive to changes in climate (e.g. Oerlemans, 2005; Roe et al., 2017).
 Furthermore, where deposits are carefully mapped and dated, quantitative retreat or thinning rates of glaciers can be compared to records of climatic forcings.
-Statistical approaches to quantify retreat and thinning rates have been previously applied to ice sheets (e.g., Johnson et al., 2014; Jones et al., 2015; Koester et al., 2017; Small et al., 2018; Lesnek et al., 2020) but only for a few mountain glaciers (e.g., Hofmann et al., 2019).
+Using statistical approaches to quantify retreat and thinning rates has been previously applied to ice sheets (e.g., Johnson et al., 2014; Jones et al., 2015; Koester et al., 2017; Small et al., 2018; Lesnek et al., 2020) but only for a few mountain glaciers (e.g., Hofmann et al, 2019).

-In the western United States (US; Fig. 1), mountain glaciers expanded out of the high elevations of the Rocky Mountains, the Sierra Nevada, and many other smaller ranges during the Last Glacial Maximum (LGM; Porter et al., 1983; Pierce, 2003).
-During the last deglaciation, many glaciers retreated from their extended LGM positions and eventually melted from their cirques during the late glacial to early Holocene (e.g., Munroe and Laabs, 2017; Marcott et al., 2019).
-Yet, the temporal and spatial patterns of retreat throughout the western US and their relationship to hemispheric and global forcing are still a subject of debate.
-Glaciers in the western US may have retreated in response to
+In the western United States (US; Fig. 1), mountain glaciers expanded out of the high elevations of the Rocky Mountains, the Sierra Nevada, and many other, smaller ranges during the Last Glacial Maximum (LGM; Porter et al., 1983; Pierce, 2003).